subzeroid/instagrapi/README.md

     print(thread.id, thread.thread_title, last_message.text if last_message else "")
 ```

-### Receive Direct messages with Realtime MQTT
+### Work with Direct messages over Realtime MQTT

-Realtime MQTT support is experimental and receive-oriented.
-It opens Instagram's
+Realtime MQTT support is experimental.
+It opens Instagram's private MQTToT
-private MQTToT connection after login, emits live callbacks, and uses the same
+connection after login, emits live callbacks, and uses the same `Client.proxy`
+settings as HTTP requests.
+The realtime client can receive Direct message sync
+events and publish lightweight Direct actions such as text, reactions, typing,
-`Client.proxy` settings as HTTP requests.
-Use the regular `direct_*` methods for
+and seen state.
+Use the regular `direct_*` methods for media sends and full
-replies, reactions, media, and other actions.
+thread management.

 ```python
 import json